noahgibbs/self_conscious_dgd/05_Tutorial.md

 Aren't there better ways?
 Definitely.
 But they all involve writing more code.
 We'll talk more about that later.

 For now we'll do it this way.

+## Future Notes

+This tutorial section should be a lot more extensive.
+We should set up some kind of more reasonable code reloading.
+We should use more of DGD's features.

+That's a lot of the value of this section.
+But it also needs solid reference chapters to back it up.
+So I'll write those, then come back here and do this right.